What the online aikido community revealed about gender balance

 But the community discussion barely touched this.
 Most responses treated gender balance as a participation problem (getting women on the mat) rather than a power problem (who shapes direction).
 That gap in awareness matters as much as the institutional silence.

-Not one respondent mentioned the IAF Gender Balance Working Group.
-Zero.
+Not one respondent mentioned the IAF Gender Balance Working Group. despite its steady activity since 2016, including regular meetings and seminars, focused on inclusion and representation.

 Have you experienced or observed the barriers documented here?
 What would meaningful institutional support actually look like?
 Share your thoughts in the comments.